 You can send a confidential message in seconds without worrying about it being intercepted by unintended recipients.
 It’s made for those who want convenience and efficiency when sending faxes with sensitive information using their mobile devices.
+You will need a dedicated fax number from your fax service provider to do this.

 This article will help you learn more about how secure online faxing works, why it’s essential for your business faxing, and an app that makes sending secure fax as easy as sending an email.